TuringTechX/myapp/README.md

 ---

-# **Aeonexus**
+# **Genesis**

 ### A New Approach to Global Sustainability

-Aeonexus is a cross-platform mobile application designed to address critical global challenges.
+Genesis is a cross-platform mobile application designed to address critical global challenges.
 Through cutting-edge technology, community engagement, and AI-powered decision-making, Aeonexus offers solutions that empower individuals and organizations to tackle issues like climate change, renewable energy trading, socioeconomic inequality, personalized healthcare, biodiversity protection, and more.

 ---